-For information about how to support or collaborate with the Digitization Program Office, or sponsorship opportunities for the 2019 Digitization Conference, please send an email to: SI-DigitizationPartn@si.edu.
+For information about how to support or collaborate with the Digitization Program Office, please send an email to: SI-DigitizationPartn@si.edu.

 The Digitization Program Office thanks its donors and partners for their generous support to digitize the Smithsonian’s collections and make them available for discovery to the world.